connorkuljis/Data-Structures-and-Algorithms/P09/findings.md

 # Sorting Prac Findings

 ## Intro
-The practical introduced the three basic sorting algorithms; Bubble, Insertion and Selection sort.

-The sorts are known as 'in-place' sorting algorithms meaning no extra arrays (memory/RAM) is needed.
+Advanced sorting algorithms
+- mergesort
+- quicksort

 ## Big-O Notation
 Big-O notation is intended to describe how an algorithm scales for variable size input.

+(the fastest possible sorting time for a set is O(n))

-These alogrithms are all O(n^2) in average case.
+Previous alogrithms were all O(n^2) in average case.
 They are n^2 as the use of double nested loops.

-This means for each element in the outer loop, there could be n times iteration within the inner loop.
+Whereas mergesort and quicksort are O(n Log n), as we copy N elements at each level in recursion.
+And comparisons can in each level will be less than N. (splitting by logN).
+Recurisve splitting is natural log of N (log2N)

+Recursive functions can cause increased space complexity on the stack, and are limited by the stack size After the sorting the stacks are free'd from memory

 ## Exploring Run Times
+Random Values
 Sample size n=8192

 Results;
-Bubble, 84001.333
-Insertion, 10741.000
-Selection, 21785.668
+mergesort	68832.33333333333

+QuickSort and its Variants
+left 		39954.333333333336
+median of three 32914.0
+random		29826.333333333332

 The results are the average of 4 runs for each sort type.

 ## Conclusion
+In conclusion quicksort was much faster than mergesort.
+I think mergesort is slower, as no matter the best/worst/avg case it is always splitting by natural log of N.

+Whereas quicksort while still splitting at log2N levels, can in a best case ignore previous pivots if already sorted.

-From the results, Bubble sort performed the slowest, followed by Selection and similaly Insertion - which was the fastest.
+Amongst the different implementations of quicksort pivoting from the left was the slowest as suspected from the lecture notes, followed by median of three and similarly random, which was the fastest.

-My conclusions is that Bubble sort runs the slowest due to the fact it passes over the array many many times.
-Whereas other sorts can separate out already sorted elements - not having to loop over them repeatedly.

-Selction sort ran the second best - much better than bubble sort.
-Again I thin k this is due to the fact selection sort essentially defines the array into
-segments: sorted and unsorted.
-Each pass makes the unsorted 'half' smaller and smaller each time.

-Insertion sort ran the best - although not as large of a difference to selection when compared to bubble sort.
-I think the times are similar due to similar characteristics such as having a 'sorted' and 'unsorted' part of the array.
-The values from the unsorted part and picked and placed in the correct position in the sorted part.
+Left pivot is relatively slow as splits can be uneven.
+Median was second slowest, maybe due to having the calculate the median each time.
+Random was the most efficient, but this can vary depending on the order